harcokuppens/mirror/README.md

 and `sleep` installed.

 For Windows you could use WSL to run the `mirror` utility.
-You can also install the `mirror` utility with [cygwin](https://cygwin.org) to get a bash shell to run the script.
+You can also install the `mirror` utility with [cygwin](https://cygwin.org) or [gitforwindows](https://gitforwindows.org) to get a bash shell to run the script.

 ## Usage